Nhattandev/flutter_app_dialog/flutter_app_dialog/README.md

 # flutter_app_dialog

 flutter app dialog
-A Flutter plugin for iOS and Android for the simple dialogs.
+A Flutter plugin for iOS and Android for simple and easy implement dialogs.

 ## Installation